 So, you can see from the above that the loudness ranges from 74 to 82 decibels.
 But what does this mean actually?
 If we compare some familiar sounds to this you’ll get an idea of the noise level.

-- 100 decibels – a jet taking off from about 300 metres away.
+- 100 decibels – a jet taking off from about 300 meters away.

-- 90 decibels – a subway train pulling into a station with you standing a few metres away.
+- 90 decibels – a subway train pulling into a station with you standing a few meters away.